himanshu-g-patel/blog/_posts/2020-10-15-growing-an-engineering-manager.md

 Some of the best prospective managers may be reluctant to lead others.
 They may be demonstrating leadership, be dissatisfied with their technical impact, and intrinsically motivated to coach others — look for these people!

-# Getting Started
+# Initial Steps and Resources

 If this is a path the person wants to pursue, I start them out with some self-learning resources.
 For example, I really like the [Manager Tools Podcast](https://www.manager-tools.com/) for an introduction to a variety of management concepts.
 I typically recommend that the person start thinking about a more formal personal organizational system, such as [Getting Things Done](https://www.amazon.com/gp/product/0142000280).
-Here’s a [reading list](https://chase-seibert.github.io/blog/reading-list/) of other books and articles.
+Here’s a [reading list](https://himanshu-g-patel.github.io/blog/reading-list/) of other books and articles.

 I may also ask them to write-up some thoughts about why they want to be a manager, and how they are hoping to grow.
 If an engineer is willing to sink hours of time in to listening, reading and discussing management fundamentals, they are demonstrating the growth mindset (and will) necessary to make the switch.